Partial regularity of the heat flow of half-harmonic maps and applications to harmonic maps with free boundary: Introduction

 \section{Introduction}

 In \cite{DR,DR2}, Da Lio and Rivi\`ere introduced a new notion of harmonic map by considering critical points of a Gagliardo-type $\dot H^s(\mathbb R^d)$ semi-norm in the conformal case $s=\frac12$ and $d=1$.
+Those maps have found a geometric application in the works of Fraser and Schoen about extremal metrics of Steklov eigenvalues (see e.g. \cite{fraserSchoen} and references therein).
 These maps correspond to an {\sl extrinsinc} version of harmonic maps with free boundary as proved by Millot and Sire in \cite{MS}.
-On the other hand, Moser \cite{moser} introduced an {\sl extrinsic } version of those latter maps, and Roberts \cite{roberts} investigated regularity of generalized versions of those maps, i.e. considering Gagliardo functionals for any $s \in (0,1)$.
+On the other hand, Moser \cite{moser} introduced an {\sl intrinsic } version of those latter maps, and Roberts \cite{roberts} investigated regularity of generalized versions of those maps, i.e. considering Gagliardo functionals for any $s \in (0,1)$.
 Whenever the extrinsic version of those maps is concerned, critical points of the functional introduced by Da Lio and Rivi\`ere satisfy the following equation in the distributional sense

 whenever $u: \mathbb S^1 \to N$.
 As pointed out in \cite{MS}, the harmonic extension of those maps into the unit disk are so-called harmonic maps with free boundary.
 We now introduce such maps in a general setup: let $(M, g)$ be an $m$-dimensional smooth Riemannian manifold with boundary $\partial M$ and $N$ be another smooth compact Riemannian manifold without boundary.
 Suppose $\Sigma$ is a $k$-dimensional submanifold of $N$ without boundary.
 Any continuous map $u_0: M\to N$ satisfying $u_0(\partial M)\subset \Sigma$ defines a relative homotopy class in maps from $(M, \partial M)$ to $(N, \Sigma)$.
 A map $u: M\to N$ with $u(\partial M)\subset \Sigma$ is called homotopic to $u_0$ if there exists a continuous homotopy $h:[0, 1]\times M \to N$ satisfying $h([0,1]\times \partial M)\subset \Sigma$, $h(0) = u_0$ and $h(1) = u$.
 An interesting problem is that whether or not each relative homotopy class of maps has a representation by harmonic maps, which is equivalent to the following problem: